Personality pairing improves human-AI collaboration: Abstract

 \section{Abstract}

-\onehalfspacing Here we ask how AI agent ``personalities'' interact with human personalities, and other traits, to shape human-AI collaboration, productivity and performance.
-To estimate these relationships, we conducted a large-scale preregistered randomized experiment that paired 1,258 participants with AI agents that were prompted to exhibit varying levels of the Big Five personality traits.
-These human-AI teams produced 7,266 display ads for a real think tank, and the quality of these ads was evaluated by 1,995 independent human raters as well as in a field experiment conducted on X, which generated nearly 5 million impressions.
-We found, first, that personality pairing impacted teamwork quality.
-For example, neurotic AI improved teamwork for agreeable humans but impaired it for conscientious humans.
-Second, we found productivity effects of personality pairing and a ``productivity-performance trade-off" in which certain pairings (\textit{e.g.}, agreeable human with neurotic AI) produced fewer ads but of higher quality.
-Third, personality pairing influenced ad quality and performance.
-For example, quality improved when open humans were paired with conscientious AI and when conscientious humans were paired with disagreeable AI.
-Some of these pairing effects were ``jagged'' in that they varied across text and visual tasks.
-For example open humans produced higher quality images but lower quality text when paired with agreeable AI.
-Pairing effects were also present in other human traits, like country of origin.
-For example, extroverted AI improved quality for Latin American workers, but degraded quality for East Asian workers.
-These findings demonstrate that human-AI personality alignment significantly improves collaboration, productivity, and performance and lay a foundation for future research on improving human-AI collaboration through AI personalization.
+\onehalfspacing Here we examine how AI agent ``personalities'' interact with human personalities to shape human-AI collaboration and performance.
+In a large-scale, preregistered randomized experiment, we paired 1,258 participants with AI agents prompted to exhibit varying levels of the Big Five personality traits.
+These human-AI teams produced 7,266 display ads for a real think tank, which we evaluated using 1,168 independent human raters, and a field experiment on X that generated nearly 5 million impressions.
+We found that human and AI personalities individually shaped ad quality and teamwork and that human-AI personality pairings directly influenced ad quality and ad performance.
+For example, extraverted humans paired with conscientious AI produced the lowest quality ads, followed by conscientious humans paired with agreeable AI and neurotic humans paired with conscientious AI.
+In the field experiment, ad quality significantly influenced ad performance, measured by click-through rates and cost-per-click, and neurotic humans paired with neurotic AI achieved the highest click-through rates.
+Together, these results demonstrate that personality pairing can improve human-AI collaboration and performance.
+They also motivate future research on the complex implications of AI personalization for human-AI collaboration, teamwork and performance.